 Regardless of whether eggs are the star of the meal or a bit-player, they’re easy to replace.
 Scrambled tofu is an outrageously good alternative to scrambled eggs.
 And you can likewise find super-eggy omelet recipes made entirely from vegan ingredients.

 Every vegan cookbook is by definition egg-free.
-You can check out our cookbooks page for recommended titles in every niche, including fantastic dessert cookbooks.
+Check out our cookbooks page for recommended titles covering every niche, including fantastic dessert cookbooks.
 For more egg-free baking coverage, see our vegan baking guide and also our vegan desserts page.

 To equip yourself with the ultimate arsenal for bypassing eggs, turn to cookbooks like Vegan Brunch or Whole Grain Vegan Baking.
 Every good vegan dessert cookbook features egg-free recipes for cookies, brownies, cakes, pancakes, and muffins.